Aged 8 to 18? Then read on…….

-Every fortnight we hold an activity specifically for young riders and some senior’s events are also open to younger riders.
+We occasionally run activities specifically for young riders and some senior events are also open to younger riders.
 Please check the website calendar for the date of the next event.
 You do not have to be a club member to have a go and can attend 2 sessions before deciding to join the club formally or not.
 Contact our youth coordinator Dan Lewis for further information or the person named for that activity.
 If you see something on our calendar and want to know more please do ask.

 - Road Time Trials.
 Age 12+